Edwardian or Art Deco – Which Engagement Ring Is Which? February 1, 2017 – Posted in: Jewelry Blog

 Telling Art Deco and Edwardian Apart

-Because Edwardian engagement rings and Art Deco engagement rings are so similar in many ways, it can be challenge to tell them apart.
+Because Edwardian engagement rings and Art Deco engagement rings are so similar in many ways, it can be a challenge to tell them apart.

 In particular, late-period Edwardian pieces and earlier Art Deco pieces can share many characteristics of those transitional years.